camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/chapters/01-bpm-platform/02-install-on-a-vanilla-glassfish.html.md

       </servers>
     </domain>

-In case another database than H2 is used (i.e. DB2, MySQL etc.), you have to adjust the `datasource-classname` and the `res-type` attributes with the corresponding database classes and set the database specific properties (such as the url, etc.) inside the JDBC Connection Pool.
+In case another database than H2 is used (i.e., DB2, MySQL etc.), you have to adjust the `datasource-classname` and the `res-type` attributes with the corresponding database classes and set the database specific properties (such as the url, etc.) inside the JDBC Connection Pool.
 Furthermore, you have to add the corresponding JDBC driver to `$GLASSFISH_HOME/glassfish/lib/`.
 For example, you can add the H2 JDBC driver which is located at `$GLASSFISH_DISTRIBUTION/server/glassfish3/glassfish/lib/h2-VERSION.jar` to run with the H2 database.

 ### <a id="configuring-thread-pool"></a>Configuring a Thread Pool for the Job Executor